 So reference signal associated with index qd is the pathloss reference signal currently in use and assigned by DCI.
 The codepoint in DCI refer to up to 8 UL(joint)TCI states, which is activated by MAC CE.
 While “TCI state ID n” in MAC CE “Unified TCI States Activation/Deactivation MAC CE” refers to either tci-StateUnifiedId-r17 of IE dl-orJoint-TCIState-ToAddModList-r17 or ul-TCIState-Id-r17 of IE ul-TCIState-ToAddModList-r17.

 Since DCI has 3 bits i.e. 8 codepoints, it is possible that up to 8 reference signals are in use for power control.
 On the other hand, UE needs maintain up to 4 pathloss reference for all physical channels.
 So that only way to keep both feasible is that some of the pathloss references in use are identical.
-As matter of fact this is already in place in current specification because the value range of PUSCH-PathlossReferenceRS-Id is (0~maxNrofPUSCH-PathlossReferenceRSs-1), where maxNrofPUSCH-PathlossReferenceRSs-1=3.
+We think this is already the case for legacy Rel16 , where such limitation is up to network’s implementation.

 Observation1: the pathloss reference with index qd is assigned by DCI indirectly along with UL(joint) TCI state, which is activated by MAC CE

-Observation 2: some of the pathloss reference signals currently in use are identical regardless how many UL(joint) TCI states are activated because of current value range of PUSCH-PathlossReferenceRS-Id is 0~3
+Observation 2: it is up to network’s implementation that some of the pathloss reference signals currently in use should be identical when more than 4 UL(joint)TCI states are activated as such that UE need maintain up to 4 pathloss reference signals.

 Conclusion